0x48piraj/rqmts/README.md

 **rqmts** is a fantastic tool which generates pip `requirements.txt` file for any project by analysing package imports.

-It does not uses internet to work, and is completely offline _(upto this moment)_.
+It does not need internet to work, is completely offline _(upto this moment)_.
 It does not use regular expressions in such a violent way as existing projects do.
 Instead, it uses simple heuristic techniques and parse conditional trees, which is a better method for extracting imported names from statements, functions, etc.

 ## Why this project